John Leng (politician): Life

 Two journeys in the Near East produced Some European Rivers and Cities (1897) and Glimpses of Egypt and Sicily (1902).

 A second American tour in 1905 was commemorated in Letters from the United States and Canada (1905).

 In October 1906, he set out on a third tour to America but fell ill at Delmonte, California, and died there on 12 December 1906.

 His body was cremated and the ashes brought home and interred at Vicarsford cemetery, near Newport-on-Tay, Fife.

 Family

 Leng married twice: in 1851, to Emily, to the elder daughter of Alderman Cook of Beverley; she died at Kinbrae, Newport, Fife, in 1894, leaving two sons and four daughters.
-He had a chapel built in her memory in Vicarsford.
+He had the Lady Leng Memorial Chapel built in her memory in Vicarsford.
 He married in 1897, Mary, daughter of William Low, of Kirriemuir, who survived him.

 His grandson was the journalist John Leng Sturrock, who was MP for Montrose Burghs from 1918 to 1924.

 His daughter, Clara Beatrice Leng (d.
 1941), married the Dundee shipowner William Thomson, the brother of the publisher David Couper Thomson.